 I love how these apples were a team effort.
 We all did the painting, Lucy and I laced the apples, and Theo was the stuffer!
-We have our finished paper apples displayed near our nature table and books, but you could also attach some yarn to the top to hang them around your house to decorate for fall!
+We have our finished paper apples displayed near our nature table and fall books, but you could also attach some yarn to the top to hang them around your house to decorate for fall!

 Apples by Gail Gibbons

 Apple by Nikki McClure

 The Apple Pie Tree by Zoe Hall

 Ten Apples Up On Top! by Theo LeSieg

 Check out our ebook ABCs and 123s!
 You’ll find 40+ ways to encourage children to explore letters and numbers through play!